Coastal-Wolf/PokemonTCGStats/README.md

 Analytic is not updated in real time, try exporting your deck and stats data, then restart your session and import that data

+#How to use

+Manually enter game data, the rest is self explanatory.
+PLEASE READ known issues to prevent data loss.